yousur2/axios/README.md

   server = app.listen(3000);
 ```

-## Using `multipart/form-data` format
+## 使用`multipart/form-data`格式

-### FormData
+**Form data**

 To send the data as a `multipart/formdata` you need to pass a formData instance as a payload.
 Setting the `Content-Type` header is not required as Axios guesses it based on the payload type.

 ```js
 const formData = new FormData();